-On-campus residential properties consist of twelve (12) residence halls and thirteen (13) Fraternity/Sorority Chapter houses.
+On-campus residential properties consist of twelve (13) residence halls and thirteen (13) Fraternity/Sorority Chapter houses.
 All on-campus residential properties are equipped with automatic smoke activated fire alarm detection systems and automatic fire suppression systems.

-All fire alarm systems in residence halls are monitored 24/7 by the Public Safety Communications Center, while Chapter houses are monitored 24/7 by either a private alarm monitoring service or by the Public Safety Communications Center.
+All fire alarm systems in Drexel University managed residence halls and Chapter houses are monitored 24/7 by the Public Safety Communications Center.
+Alarms at Academic Campus Communities apartments are managed by a private alarm monitoring service.

-Fire drills are conducted each term and fire safety assessments of Fraternity/Sorority houses are performed semiannually.
+Fire drills for Drexel University managed residence halls and Chapter houses are conducted each term and fire safety assessments of Fraternity/Sorority houses are performed semiannually.